 - It determines a value that is exactly in the middle of the data series and is therefore not so strongly influenced by outliers compared to the mean value.

-- In addition to the median, the mean or the mode can also be used to determine the central tendency of a data set.
+- In addition to the median, the mean value or the mode can also be used to determine the central tendency of a data set.

 - The median also has disadvantages, such as the fact that information about the distances between the data points is lost.